JMBurley/Rules_of_Data_Science/README.md

   A data scientist or software engineer costs tens-to-hundreds of $/£/€ per hour and storage+compute cost orders of magnitude less.

   Bear this in mind when thinking of optimisations -- spending a week of person-time to save $10pcm on cloud fees is a terrible investment.
 The best optimisations are ones that make staff more efficient.
-We should be happy to pay for more compute resources to fix a problem or leave code slower than it could be, because this is how we make the most value long term.
+We should be happy to pay for more compute resources to fix a problem or leave code slower than it could be, because it allows staff to spend their time on higher value workstreams.

  The justifiable times to work on compute efficiency are typically one of following, which are mostly about identifying the downstream effects of inefficient code rather than the direct cost: